khm4918/arrayD_sqmesh_fullcircle/README.md

-# arrayD_sqmesh
+# arrayD_sqmesh_fullcircle
 Case file for cylindrical RMI blastFoam simulations.
-Square mesh geometry with cutoff centre.
+Square mesh geometry of entire circle with cutoff centre.
 Shock is initialised at the diameter of the real wire array.
 Using vanLeer flux limiters for interpolation.